Mallikarjunan-29/python-security-automation/README.md

 ## What It Does
 Automatically classifies security alerts using multi-source threat intelligence and AI, with enterprise authentication and full observability.

-## Demo
-[Insert 30-second description of what happens when you submit an alert]

 ## Architecture
 ![Architecture](docs/architecture.png)